-I am a visiting lecturer in the Department of Information and Library Science, School of Informatics, Computing, and Engineering (SICE) at Indiana University Bloomington.
+I am a lecturer in the Department of Information and Library Science, School of Informatics, Computing, and Engineering (SICE) at Indiana University Bloomington.
 I received my PhD in Information Science from IU Bloomington in 2019.

 In my research, I use computational methods (Machine Learning, Network Science, Agent-based Computer simulation) in combination with large datasets to investigate social scientific questions.
 My research interests lie at the intersection of information/data science, psychology, politics and new media.
 Lately, I have been working on the psychological drivers of political affiliations as manifested through language use on social media.

 I have also spent a significant amount of time teaching different courses at IU Bloomington including Social Media Mining, Web Programming, Database Design, Python Programming, Agent-based Modeling, and Mathematical Foundations of Computer Science.